devhl-labs/MinionBotForStreamers/README.md

 6. Press 1 to add your clan.
 You will need to provide a clan tag and a clan name.
 7. Restart the program.

-It will now save statistics to %APPDATA\MinionBot.Streamers.\
+It will now save statistics to %APPDATA%\MinionBot.Streamers.\
 To see the exact folder path, press 5 to go to settings and it will display the path.
 In OBS, set your scores and stats to read from files.